Frequently Asked Questions

 What is the recommended footwear?

-The rubber boots offer additional protection against scrapes caused by leaves or thorns, insect bites or snakebites.
+We recommend trekking shoes during the day hikes and rubber boots at night or during wet conditions.
+Rubber boots offer better protection against scrapes caused by leaves or thorns, insect bites and sometimes snake bites.

 Is it necessary to have previous experience in the jungle?